Table of Contents

-In Unani medicine it is known as Ustukhuddus and used in treatment of variety of diseases.
-In Unani literature, it is considered antiseptic, deobstruent, demulcent, phlegmagogue, nervine tonic, antianxiety and anticonvulsant.
-It removes black bile from the brain, gives strength and improves the intellect and hence called Jaroobe dimagh which literally means broom of brain.
-It is also used to treat headache and diseases due to the nervine weakness.
+In Unani medicine it is known as Ustukhuddus, and used in the treatment of a variety of diseases.
+In Unani literature, it is considered antiseptic, deobstruent, demulcent, phlegmagogue, nervine Tonic, antianxiety, and anticonvulsant.
+It removes black bile from the brain, gives strength, and improves the intellect, and hence called Jaroobe dimagh which literally means broom of brain.
+It is also used to treat headache, and diseases due to the nervine weakness.

 There are about 32 species of Lavandula which are distributed from the Canary Islands, Madeira, Mediterranean Basin, North Africa, South West Asia, Arabian Peninsula, and India.

 Lavandula stoechas is a native of the Mediterranean region.
 The plant grows to 0.8 m (2ft 7in) by 0.8 m (2ft 7in).
 Flowers are hermaphrodite having both male, and female organs.
 They are pollinated by insects.
 The dried plant, and flowers are used for medicinal purpose.
 The flowers have camphor like smell.